rmolinari/thesis_1999/1999_thesis.typ

     Now suppose that (II) fails for k: at stage $s$ cycle $(j, k)$ defines $Gamma_j(C; k)$ but another computation, $(Gamma_j(C; k))[t]$, exists from an earlier stage $t < s$.
 Note that
     $restr(C_s, u_t(j, k)) = restr(C_t, u_t(j, k))$.
 Note also that $gamma_(j,t)(k) > 0$, since the definition
-    of a computation of use 0 would lead to the permenent abandonment of cycle $(j, k)$ at stage $t$.
+    of a computation of use 0 would lead to the permanent abandonment of cycle $(j, k)$ at stage $t$.
 This cycle would therefore be unable to act at stage $s$.

     Now, only cycle $(j, k)$ can define a computation for $Gamma_j(C; k)$.
 It cannot merely have returned to state~1 and again to